 Exposure to conflict is cited as the most prevalent risk to children.
 Even if children can access shelters, the shelters may not be safe.
 They are often in dark, cold, wet basements; they smell of sewage and lack basic sanitation.

-Because of COVID-19 and the war, children’s schooling has been disrupted for over four years, the length of a primary school education in Ukraine.
+Since the war began, 4 million children have had their education disrupted, coming on the heels of COVID-19.
 More than 600,000 children do not have access to in-person learning at all.
-While nearly half of children access remote schooling inside Ukraine, constant disruptions to the internet, electricity, or a lack of hardware make it unsuitable as a long-term solution.
+While nearly 75% of children access remote schooling inside Ukraine, constant disruptions to the internet, electricity, or a lack of hardware make it unsuitable as a long-term solution.
+With these disruptions, students are losing between 60 and 160 hours of learning per month.

 Lastly, approximately half of Ukrainian refugee children in neighboring countries are not enrolled in their host country’s schools.
 Even if children attend school, the mental and emotional toll of living through war has a disastrous effect on learning.